InsperFiM-Projects/.github/profile/README.md

-## Finance and Macroeconomics Unit at Insper
+## Insper Finance and Macroeconomics Unit

 Welcome to the github organization for the Finance and Macroeconomics Unit at Insper!